philou/kata-babystepsgolf/README.md

    - As you save, TCR will run again
    - Depending on the tests result, Go back to 3. or 4.

+Facilitator will demo the beginning to show what baby-steps golf looks like, how to use TCR, and Tidy First.
+It also makes the exercise easier.

 ### Holes

+#### 1: FizzBuzz

+- **User Story**: As a birthday party organizer, I want to add "Bazz" for multiples of 7, so that I have a more difficult game for experienced FizzBuzz players
+- **Difficulty**: Easy
+- **Par**: 10 (or 22 if we count every similar branch change separately)
+- **SPIDR Story Splitting by**: RULES, baby steps programming let us safely postpone more advanced rules, while letting players enjoy a working fun game early
+- **Attention Point**:
+  - We prepared new tests that are marked @Disabled
+  - Introduce an accumulator

-#### 1: Pascal Triangle
+#### 2: Pascal Triangle

 - **User Story**: As a math geek, I want to make the triangle display isosceles, so that it looks more like the traditional image we have of Pascal's Triangle
-- **Difficulty**: TODO
+- **Difficulty**: Medium
 - **Par**: 14
 - **SPIDR Story Splitting by**: INTERFACES, baby steps programming let us safely postpone improvements to the display, while letting users enjoy a working yet minimalistic display early
 - **Attention Point**:
   - We are using the Strangler pattern to change the display while keeping everything working. "legacy" code is prefixed and marked as @Deprecated.
 We will need to delete it at the end.
-  - We prepared new tests that are marked @Disabled
-  - Facilitator will demo the beginning to show what baby-steps golf looks like, how to use TCR, and Tidy First.
-It also makes the exercise easier.
   - Introducing 'identity' function or operations are a nice way to make code emerge

-#### 2: FizzBuzz

-- **User Story**: As a birthday party organizer, I want to add "Bazz" for multiples of 7, so that I have a more difficult game for experienced FizzBuzz players
-- **Difficulty**: TODO
-- **Par**: 22 (or only 10 if we do not count every branch separately)
-- **SPIDR Story Splitting by**: RULES, baby steps programming let us safely postpone more advanced rules, while letting players enjoy a working fun game early
-- **Attention Point**:
-  - Introduce an accumulator

 #### 3: Numbers to LCD